Rafael Lacerda

-Career
+Playing career

 Born in São Leopoldo, Rio Grande do Sul, Lacerda began his career with local Ulbra, and continued to appear in his native state until 2008, representing Brasil de Farroupilha and Sapucaiense.
-After a brief period in Paraná, playing for Toledo CW, he returned to Sapucaiense, and shortly after signed with Caxias.
+After a brief period in Paraná, playing for Toledo CW, he returned to Sapucaiense, and signed with Caxias shortly after.

 In August 2009 Lacerda signed with Joinville.
-In June of the following year he finally left his native region and signed with Luverdense.
-After loan stints to ASA and Red Bull Brasil, Lacerda returned to Caxias in December 2011.
+In June of the following year, he finally left his native region and signed with Luverdense.

+After loan stints to ASA (where he failed to make a single appearance) and Red Bull Brasil, Lacerda returned to Caxias in December 2011.

 On 15 May 2012 Lacerda signed with Série B side Goiás.
-He made his professional debut on 7 July, starting in a 3–3 away draw against Bragantino.
-Lacerda contributed with six appearances (five starts) with his side being crowned champions.
+He made his professional debut on 7 July, starting in a 3–3 away draw against Bragantino, and contributed with six appearances (five starts) as his side achieved promotion as champions.

-On 6 September 2013 Lacerda signed with Portuguesa.
+On 6 September 2013, after just one match for Goiás during the year, Lacerda signed with Portuguesa.
+After only one unused substitute appearance, he was presented at Paysandu on 4 February 2014.

+After a spell at Aimoré, Lacerda returned to Caxias for his third spell in July 2015.
+After leaving the latter at the end of the 2016 season, he moved to São Paulo-RS.

 On 28 July 2017, Hong Kong Premier League club Yuen Long announced on Facebook that they had signed Lacerda.
-However, Lacerda left the club the following month.
+However, he left the club the following month, and signed for São Luiz.

+On 1 February 2018, Concórdia confirmed the signing of Lacerda.
+He then played in the year's Copa FGF for Aimoré before retiring at the age of 34.